 BEREC supports the asymmetric regulatory approach chosen under both the DMA and the EECC.
-Only gatekeepers (designated under the DMA) and key providers with a significant level of coverage and user uptake (designated under the EECC) shall make their services interoperable, under the conditions detailed in the respective legislations.
-Providers which do not fall within these categories will have the choice to interoperate (or not) with them.
+Only gatekeepers (designated under the DMA) and key providers with a significant level of coverage and user uptake (designated under the EECC) are required to make their services interoperable, under the conditions detailed in the respective legislations.
+Providers which do not fall within these categories will have the choice to interoperate (or not) with these gatekeepers/key providers.